K2O2/Stable-Diffusion-GenAI-Demo/README.md

 # Stable-Diffusion-GenAI-Demo
-A WebUI for OpenVINO-GenAI in Stable Diffusion.
+A Tiny WebUI for OpenVINO-GenAI in Stable Diffusion.

 ![demo](demo.png)